getporter/porter/docs/content/slides/cnab-unpacked/index.md

 * Terraform to create the infrastructure
 * Helm to deploy to a kubernetes cluster
 * Obligatory bash script

+???

+* Doesn't have to be these technologies
+* mix of infra, app and glue logic

 ---
 # Let's find the gap